-For more ready-made website hosts like Wix or Squarespace, find your “Social Sharing” settings for a page and upload an image to the appropriate location.
+For more ready-made website builders like Wix or Squarespace, find your “Social Sharing” settings for a page and upload an image to the appropriate location.
 Here are some tutorials for Wix and Squarespace, if you’re having trouble finding the settings location.

-If you’re using a slightly more bare-bones website hosting platform (like WordPress, for example) or you’re building your site in HTML, adding your OG Image involves a bit of HTML text.
-You can read this helpful tutorial on adding your OG metadata, including your OG image, or go straight to the Open Graph Protocol site for the most helpful and succinct information on how to add Open Graph markdown for social sharing.
+If you’re using a slightly more bare-bones website hosting platform (like WordPress, for example) or you’re building your site in HTML, adding your OG Image involves adding meta-tags to the Helmet of your webpage.

 Below is the Helmet block for our Meme Generator, for example.
 Notice that we have og:url, og:title, and og:description in addition to the og:image property in our HTML page metatags.
 We also repeat the og:image source in og:image:url and twitter:image to ensure that our OG Image also shows up on Twitter.

 <Helmet> <title>Meme Generator — Make a Meme Online — Kapwing</title> <meta name="description" content="..." /> <meta name="keywords" content="..." /> <meta property="og:url" content="https://www.kapwing.com/meme-generator" /> <meta property="og:title" content="Meme Generator — Make a Meme Online — Kapwing" /> <meta property="og:description" content="..." /> <meta property="og:image" content="https://cdn.kapwing.com/static/og-image.png" /> <meta property="og:image:url" content="https://cdn.kapwing.com/static/og-image.png" /> <meta property="twitter:image" content="https://cdn.kapwing.com/static/og-image.png" /> </Helmet>